Q&A: Charges against Egypt's Mohammed Morsi

-On the trial's opening day, the former president said he was still Egypt's legitimate leader and refused to wear the uniform required for court.
+At the opening of his first trial on 4 November, Mr Morsi said he was still Egypt's legitimate leader and refused to wear the uniform given to defendants.

 What charges does Mohammed Morsi face?

-According to state TV, the charges against Morsi are: "Inciting his supporters to carry out premeditated murder crimes, inciting the use of violence, thuggery and imposition of control with the intention of intimidating citizens, calling on his supporters to disperse a sit-in outside the presidential Ittihadiyah palace by using force, complicity with others to seize 54 protesters at the wall of the presidential palace and torturing them."
+The prosecutors say the charges in that case are: "Inciting his supporters to carry out premeditated murder crimes, inciting the use of violence, thuggery and imposition of control with the intention of intimidating citizens, calling on his supporters to disperse a sit-in outside the presidential Ittihadiya palace by using force, complicity with others to seize 54 protesters at the wall of the presidential palace and torturing them."

-At least 10 people died in the clashes outside the presidential palace on 5 December 2012.
-The Brotherhood claims most of the victims were Islamists.
+At least 10 people died in the clashes.
+The Muslim Brotherhood claims most of the victims were Islamists.

-The other defendants include the former presidential and deputy presidential chief-of-staff, and senior Brotherhood leaders Mohammed al-Beltagi and Essam el-Erian, the recently-arrested deputy leader of the Brotherhood's political wing, the Freedom and Justice Party.
+The other defendants in that case include the former presidential and deputy presidential chief-of-staff, and senior Brotherhood leaders Mohammed al-Beltagi and Essam al-Erian, the recently-arrested deputy leader of the Brotherhood's political wing, the Freedom and Justice Party.

-Separately, Mr Morsi is facing an ongoing inquiry into his escape from jail during the 2011 uprising against former President Hosni Mubarak and into claims that he conspired with the Palestinian militant group, Hamas, during the prison break.
+Separately, Mr Morsi is facing a third trial relating into his escape from jail during the 2011 uprising against former President Hosni Mubarak.

 What led up to Mr Morsi's arrest?